-If you are required to file an answer/response and you do not, the judge will find you in default, and may decide in favor of the other party.
+If you are required to file an answer/response, and you do not, the judge will find you in default and may decide in favor of the other party.

-Note: If you have a legal reason to challenge the way the summons and complaint/petition were delivered to you (service of process), or a legal reason to have the complaint/petition dismissed, you need to file a motion before you file your answer/response to the complaint/petition.
+Note: If you have a legal reason to challenge the way the summons and complaint/petition were delivered to you (service of process) or legal reason to have the complaint/petition dismissed, you need to file a motion before you file your answer/response to the complaint/petition.
 You should consult with an attorney about this if you think it applies to you.

 Requesting a jury trial